 Stuff You Should Know

-USS Azimech was a cargo ship that served the US Navy during World War II.
-This vessel belonged to the Crater class and it was named after a star in the Virgo constellation.
-This ship performed different tasks during its service; it delivered goods, equipment and troops.
+The USS Azimech was a cargo ship that served the US Navy during World War II.
+This vessel belonged to the Crater-class and it was named after a star in the Virgo constellation.
+This ship performed different tasks during its service; it delivered goods, equipment, and troops.
 This vessel was laid down in 1943 by the Permanente Metals Corporation in Richmond, California.
 In October 1943, the ship was converted into a Navy vessel.
 Then, it was commissioned under the command of Earl P. Gaither.
 The USS Azimech started its service by joining the Service Squadron 8, US Pacific Fleet.
-After discharging its first cargo, it sailed to the Pearl Harbor Navy Yard for overhaul.
-After it got what it needed, Azimech sailed to the Gilbert Islands.
+After discharging its first cargo, it sailed to the Pearl Harbor Navy Yard for an overhaul.
+After it got what it needed, the Azimech sailed to the Gilbert Islands.
 In 1944, the ship participated in the Tarawa war operations and after unloading its cargo, it returned to Pearl Harbor.
 Then, it sailed to Majuro and Eniwetok, Ulithi, Kossol Roads.
-In 1945, Azimech went to Puget Sound Navy Yard for repairs.
+In 1945, the Azimech went to Puget Sound Navy Yard for repairs.
 Her last missions were unloading cargo at Guam and Ulithi.
 After the end of the war, the ship was decommissioned and struck from the Navy in 1946.